 Pay Your Bills:

 This include regular bills, hospital bills, property, tax all of it.
 And pay them in full.
 If you cannot pay your bills in full then set up a monthly payment plan that is affordable and you can pay on time.
-If you cannot do either do not pay anything until you can pay the balance off.
-Or wait 7 years and wait for it to drop off (which I do not recommend you can still get sued for money).
+Also having bills and paying them on time in full, increases your credit score.
+So if you want to build credit then try getting a cell phone bill or utility bill that you pay on monthly.